 I am a PhD-level consultant designing algorithms and numerical simulations for investing, personal finance and financial planning.
 I have over ten years of international experience in mathematical modeling and numerical simulations.

 I have a doctorate degree from the University of Michigan.
 I co-authored 15 scientific articles of numerical modeling and computer simulations.
 I am also the author of the book "Votre argent mérite de vous rapporter plus" (http://mathieu.bouville.name/fr/placements/livre/) as well as of articles on investing and personal finance for a broad audience at http://mathieu.bouville.name/en/finance/articles/.

-I am also designing and implementing a personal finance simulation tool which calculates the long-term evolution of your wealth based on those of your income and expenses.
-The difference between the two is invested in a stock–bond portfolio and the possible evolution of your wealth is calculated with Monte Carlo simulations (see http://mathieu.bouville.name/en/mathematical-modeling/Monte-Carlo-simulations.html#financial-planning) to then be plotted, as in the figure to the right.
+I also designed and implemented a personal finance simulation tool which calculates the long-term evolution of your wealth based on those of your income and expenses.
+The difference between the two is invested in a stock–bond portfolio and the possible evolution of your wealth is calculated with Monte Carlo simulations (see http://mathieu.bouville.name/en/mathematical-modeling/Monte-Carlo-simulations.html#financial-planning) to then be plotted.

 I modeled stock–bond portfolios (github.com/m-bouville/investing-by-numbers), looking for the optimal strategy for long-term investments.